-David oversees the Career Center and Life Outcomes Center's efforts to provide career development, counseling, education and connections to students during all four years.
+David oversees the Career Center’s efforts to provide career development, counseling, education and connections to students during all four years.
 He also leads the Center’s outcomes and assessment efforts.
 With more than 25+ years experience helping college students make career plans, David has recently focused his efforts on helping underclass liberal arts students obtain “career-related experience”.

 David received an Masters of Education degree in College Student Personnel from Northeastern University, an M.Div. degree from Gordon-Conwell Theological Seminary, and a Bachelor of Science degree in Biology from Purdue University.

-Abby manages all recruiting and employer relations operations of the Career and Life Outcomes Center and oversees our outreach and marketing strategies to maintain and build recruiting opportunities for Hamilton students and alumni.
-She maintains the HamNET recruiting database for students and communicates about job openings for alumni through the periodic Alumni Jobs Digest.
+Abby manages all recruiting and employer relations operations of the Career Center and oversees our outreach and marketing strategies to maintain and build recruiting opportunities for Hamilton students and alumni.

 Before joining the team, she worked in human resources, recruiting and sales at companies in both Los Angeles and Boston and as an admissions representative for her alma mater.
-On campus, Abby is a member of the Harassment and Sexual Misconduct Board (HSMB) and is on the Student Emergency Aid Society (SEAS) committee.
+On campus, Abby is a member of the Student Emergency Aid Society (SEAS) committee.
 Abby received a BA from William Smith College and an MFA from Antioch University, Los Angeles.